about ↓

 Chili

-Three things we never compromise on.
+Three things I won’t compromise on.

 01